OlenaReukova/ldn9-Ctrl-Shift-Learn/README.md

 Using the collected data, the app assesses trainees' progress toward predefined milestones.
 This feature provides both trainees and the Course Director with a clear overview of where each trainee stands in their learning journey.

-The application empowers trainees to monitor their own progress, identify areas where they need to improve, and work more effectively towards achieving their goals.
+The application empowers trainees to monitor their own progress, identify areas where they need to improve and work more effectively towards achieving their goals.

 ### Manager Dashboard
  <img src="./client/src/assets/images/admindash1.png" alt="Trainee Dashboard" width="" heigt="">